Nonlocal Conformal Field Theory: Fractional Virasoro algebra

 \subsection{Algebraic construction}

+We now briefly review the construction of the fractional Virasoro algebra of Ref.~\cite{la_nave_fractional_2019}.
+In order to understand a nonlocal CFT, as a first step, one has to understand a stress tensor generated by nonlocal pseudo-differential operators.
+At the level of OPEs, the fractionalization of the symbol of the differential operators in the stress tensor gives rise to nontrivial monodromy that must somehow be encoded in the central charge.
+Of course, the standard Virasoro algebra, being generated locally, is not able to accommodate this structure.
+We therefore seek the minimal algebraic construction that does.

 The standard Witt algebra is the algebra of derivations on the Laurent polynomial ring, $\mathbb{C}[[z^{\pm 1}]]$.
-We instead consider derivations on $\mathbb{C}[[z^{\pm \gamma}]]$ with $\gamma\in (0,1)$.
-By derivation, we mean specifically the fractional holomorphic pseudo-derivative.
+We instead consider fractional pseudo-derivations on $\mathbb{C}[[z^{\pm \gamma}]]$ with $\gamma\in (0,1)$.
 To better understand these objects, we imagine a graded complex vector space,

 with each subspace, $V^{\gamma k}$, spanned by $z^{\gamma k}$.
 In order to define a derivation, we need a degree decrementing linear map

 defined as $P(z^{\gamma k })= z^{\gamma(k-1)}$.
 Then, the fractional derivative is written